DyloG783/gamer-buddy/README.md

 - storing only 1 instance of a token in a DB table?
 - Good looking css?
 - code review main pages?
 - 'ButtonAddGame / ButtonRemoveGame' almost identical except for different api routes.
-Should these be merged? = pass different onvclick handler
+Should these be merged? = pass different onclick handler
 - userIds in url for routing not good?
 - paginated items am I reusing the component correctly by having different versions?
+- how to close a select dropdown with a canel button?

+Setup Casey:
+Setup postgres database names 'gbdb' (should be all defaults, "password" (as per Prisma schema )) Run api scprpts,
+Run relation scripts but not users,
+Run local dev server,
+Create local tunnel (lt --port 3000),
+Add temp url in Clerk webhook

 ---